sgothel/jogl/make/README-zip-bundles.txt

   lib                         contains JOGL implementation

-All of the JOGL implementation files (jar file plus native libraries) are in the lib subdirectory.
+All of the JOGL implementation files (jar files and native libraries) are in the lib subdirectory.
 For instructions on how to use these implementation files to build or run a JOGL program see the enclosed JOGL user guide (Userguide.html).